-The key design brief from the client was for the roof to be designed for Perth’s climate conditions, easy to construct and install.
-The architectural concept underlying this was to create a unique design, recognizable as Western Australia across Australia and worldwide, with the roof the capping keynote feature of this project.
+The key design brief from the client, was for the stadium and it’s ‘Halo’ roof to be designed in keeping with Perth’s sub-tropical climate, as well as being easy to construct and install.
+The architectural concept for the stadium was to create a unique design, recognisable as a Western Australia landmark across Australia and the world.
+The ‘Halo’ membrane roof designed as a keynote feature of the project.

-The architectural intent for the roof in the concept stage was to create an illusion of a ﬂoating ‘halo’.
-This concept was the inspiration for the choice of material used, form and detailing.
+The architectural intent for the roof was to create an illusion of a light, open ﬂoating ‘halo’.
+This concept was the inspiration for MakMax Australia’s choice of materials used, as well as the engineered form and final detailing.

 The roof was designated as one of the key stadium features by the project architectural team and an extremely strong focus was maintained throughout the project on design detailing and finishes.

-The Optus Stadium roof structure is a continuous fabric roof free from movement joints and integrated with lighting, PA and other systems.
-The translucent roof was enhanced by the use of 2 fabrics – a PTFE and and an ePTFE fabric – with contrasting light transmissions creating a visually exciting texture to the Halo internally.
+The Optus Stadium roof structure is a continuous fabric roof, free from movement joints and integrated with lighting, PA and other systems.
+The translucent roof was enhanced by the use of 2 fabrics – a strong, heavy-duty PTFE, combined with a 40% translucency ePTFE fabric – with the contrasting light transmissions creating a visually exciting texture to the ‘halo’.

-The roof structure consists of fifty (50), approximately 35m triangular truss cantilevers.
+The roof support structure consists of fifty 35m triangular truss cantilevers.
 The bottom chords of the trusses aren’t triangulated by bracing but rely on Vierendeel design action.
-This Vierendeel action is significant for the design of the robustness load case of the roof involving a loss of a panel of fabric which results in large out of balance in-plane loads on the roof truss.
+This Vierendeel action is significant for the design of the ‘halo’ roof robustness, protecting the structure from out-of-balance plane loads in the event of a loss of a panel of fabric.

 The design was made possible through MakMax’s strong design and installation collaboration with the whole project team including architects, project engineers, steel fabricators.